Denmark suspends Dubai flights amid doubts over virus tests - WTMJ

 Lea Hvidt Kessler, the wife of the former super-middleweight world champion, wrote on Instagram that no one in their family that traveled to Dubai before Christmas was infected.
 According to media in Denmark, there are currently 85 Danish nationals there and about 800 permanent Danish residents in Dubai.

-Tourists have flocked to Dubai in recent weeks despite the UAE’s surging coronavirus case count, escaping lockdowns back home.
-The glimmering city-state, with an economy largely built on tourism, aviation and retail, has promoted itself as an ideal pandemic vacation spot.
-Aside from the ubiquitous masks and hand sanitizer dispensers, a sense of pre-pandemic normalcy prevails in the crowded bars, massive malls and luxury hotels.

-Skyrocketing daily infections, which nearly tripled since November, for weeks did not dent the normalcy even as more contagious variants of the coronavirus raced around the globe.
-The United Kingdom, which like Denmark sent droves of reality TV and sports stars to Dubai, closed its travel corridor with the UAE earlier this month.

-This week, however, the city has shown signs of strain.
-As the UAE shattered its coronavirus infection for the 11th consecutive day on Friday, with 3,552 new cases, Dubai announced an immediate halt to all “entertainment activities” on boats and floating restaurants — a popular pastime in the city.
+The same day, Dubai ordered all gyms and restaurants to increase the physical space between trainees and diners.
+The city also put an immediate halt to all “entertainment activities” on boats and floating restaurants — a popular pastime in the city.
 Tourists and celebrities often flaunt their vacations on social media, posting photos of raucous, Champagne-soaked yacht parties that have splashed across tabloids in recent weeks.
 A day earlier, Dubai suspended all live bands and performances at nightclubs and bars in the city after hospitals were forced to pause non-urgent surgeries to deal with an influx of new COVID-19 patients.

-Since the start of the pandemic, the UAE has built its coronavirus response on an “early detection strategy,” embarking on one of the world’s best coronavirus testing regimes at a time when other countries were struggling to obtain and administer PCR tests.
-As of Friday, the country of roughly 9 million had conducted some 24.2 million coronavirus tests.

-Dubai was one of the world’s first destinations to open up to tourists, welcoming visitors from anywhere with only a coronavirus test.
-The country has used Chinese-made coronavirus test kits in its race to detect infections.
-The U.S. State Department previously raised concerns that Chinese testing material was not accurate, without providing evidence about the allegation.

 Associated Press writer Isabel DeBre in Dubai, United Arab Emirates, contributed to this report.